 Also, use Google keywords planner or word stream free keyword tool to help generate long-tail keywords. which as I mentioned before in my last post: “Long tail keywords are those three and four keyword phrases which are very, very specific to whatever you are selling.

-Tell them what to do.Tell them how to do it.
-Tell them why to do it.
-Ask people to like, comment, and subscribe in every single video.
+Ask for subscribers in your video with a 3 part call to action.
+Tell them what to do, how to do it, and why.
+Ask people to like, comment, and subscribe to every single video.
 If people do this it automatically generates more organic views.

-Add a one for those “speech bubble“ annotation under the Subscribe button to all of your old and existing videos.
-And Click-to-action annotation: When you mention your call to action, add an image, graphic or “button“ to the video and overlay it with a “Spotlight“ annotation that links directly to your web page, landing page or subscribe page.
+Add one of those “speech bubble“annotations under the Subscribe button to all of your old and existing videos.
+And Click-to-action annotation.
+When you mention your call to action, add an image, graphic, or “button“ to the video and overlay it with a “Spotlight“ annotation that links directly to your web page, landing page, or subscribe page.
 Viewers can subscribe by clicking an annotation inside your video.

 On the YouTube channel page, there is an option to add other “Featured Channels” of those “YouTubers” you like and recommend.
 When you get other channels that have a similar audience to feature you, you can get some new views.
 Just ask the content creators to feature you and offer to reciprocate.